tweag/nickel/RATIONALE.md

 The second motivation for a non fully static type system is that some code may be hard to type.
 JSON is a de-facto standard format for configuration and Nickel aims at being straightforwardly convertible to and from JSON.
-If it were to be fully statically typed, it would have to type things like heterogenuous lists:
+If it were to be fully statically typed, it would have to type things like heterogeneous lists:
 `[{ field: 1 }, { differentField: 2}]`, which is doable but not trivial (see the
 [comparison with Dhall](#Dhall:-powerful-type-system)).
 Nickel made the choice of offering typing capabilities for common idioms, but when the type system